sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ## What will we be looking at?

-- Structure
+- Structure - make their own system structure, folders for reading etc. maybe necessaries folders for this workshop (tosort etc)
-- Automation
+- Automation - read it later -
-- Annotation
+- Annotation -  yt transcript - annotator - embedded media
-- Ideation
+- Ideation - canvas + different layouts of notes